HerveMignot/n8n-on-gcp/README.md

 Note: be sure to have a recent version of `gcloud` CLI installed, as the deployment is using CSI volumes for Cloud Run (early 2023).
 You can update your `gcloud` CLI with the following command: `gcloud components update`.

-Shell scripts are used, consider using Git Bash on Windows if no Unix-like shell is installed on the environment.
+Shell scripts are used, consider using Git Bash on Windows if no Unix-like shell is installed on your environment.

 Clone this project onto your environmment to customize setup parameters, as explained below.